 Are You Legally Using Images in Presentation Slides?

-How much attention are you paying to copyright law when you create slides for a presentation?
-We usually focus on the non-legal parts of the presentation such as its content and including images to enhance our speaking points.
-Copyright law considerations should be an equal component when preparing slides for a presentation.
+How much attention do you pay to copyright law when you create slides for a presentation?
+While it's important to focus on the non-legal aspects of the presentation such as content and images to enhance speaking points, it's just as important to consider copyright issues.
+Here are some tips to get you started:

-As with most copyright issues, the matter of legally using images in presentation slides is nuanced, and the answer to many questions is often “it depends” or "maybe" or "let's examine your particular circumstances."
-Understanding copyright issues will help you legally use images in your presentation slides.
+As with most copyright issues, the matter of legally using images in presentation slides is nuanced.
+The answer to many questions is often “it depends” or "maybe" or "let's examine your particular circumstances."
+Understanding copyright issues will help ensure you're legally using images in presentation slides.

 First Ask Yourself: Are the Images Protected by Copyright?